Skip to content

 Media Processing

-Foldergram generates derivatives so feed and detail views can stay fast without touching original files at request time.
+Foldergram generates derivatives so feed and detail views can stay fast without touching original files on every request.
+Depending on configuration, those derivatives are either created during scans or lazily on first request and then cached on disk.

 Supported formats